sz332/hf/README.md

 # hf

-This code was forked in order to have a presentation about how NOT to write code.
+This code was forked in order to have a demonstration about how NOT to write OO(ish) code.